-GRE/TOEFL scores (whichever is applicable) must be submitted electronically by the deadline.
-For reporting both the GRE and the TOEFL scores, the UC Berkeley code is 4833 and the department code may be given as 2999 (Humanities) or 0000 (Other).
-Applicants are not required to submit scores in an advanced subject test.
+TOEFL scores (if applicable) must be submitted electronically by the deadline.
+For reporting the TOEFL scores, the UC Berkeley code is 4833 and the department code may be given as 2999 (Humanities) or 0000 (Other).

 *Following materials should be submitted by the deadline, before December 15th:

 (All supporting materials should be scanned in an easily readable-size PDF format and should be uploaded to the Graduate Division's online application system.